 - a representative nominated by the Massachusetts College of Art and Design

-- Julie Burros, the chief of Arts and Culture, and
+- Chief of the Mayor's Office of Arts and Culture, ex officio

 - two candidates who have demonstrated distinguished service to the arts.
 The Mayor’s Office of Arts and Culture appointed these members.

 Members of the commission serve for a term of five years.
 If invited by the Mayor, commissioners may serve for an additional five years.